portnov/hcheckers/README.md

 ## (Planned) features

-For now, only Russian draughts rules are implemented.
-However, the code is general enough to implement a wide range of checkers variants:
+The code is general enough to implement a wide range of checkers variants:

-* Russian (done)
+* Russian
+* Simple russian (russian draughts without kings)
+* Diagonal russian (russian draughts with different initial setup)
+* Spancirety (russian draughts on 8x10 board)
 * English
 * International checkers (10x10)
-* and so on
+* ...

 It is possible to implement different AI algorithms; currently there is only one, based on standard alpha-beta pruning.
 The algorithm has some number of